 - When a case involving a young person with a significant or complex disability or complex medical needs is recommended for closure who is 16 years 9 months or more (but will not be 18 when the case closes), seek the endorsement of the Principal Practitioner to close the case.
 This applies when an investigation has been completed, whether substantiated or not, and at any phase following investigation.

-Where an NDIS plan already exists:
+Where a NDIS plan already exists:

 - Confirm with the family what funded supports are being accessed, including any support coordination services, and contact the service providers directly to obtain information about the child’s disability/complex medical needs, engagement with services and their views about the child and family circumstances.